djlint/html-void-elements/readme.md

 ## What is this?

-This is a list of HTML tag names.
+This is a list of HTML void tag names.
-It includes ancient (for example, `nextid` and `basefont`) and modern (for example, `shadow` and `template`) names from the HTML living standard.
-The repo includes scripts to regenerate the data from the specs.

 ## When should I use this?

-You can use this package when you need to know what tag names are allowed in any version of HTML.
+You can use this package when you need to know what void tag names are allowed in any version of HTML.

 ## Install